LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-l</code>: Set a number of times to play the game.
     + <code>-h</code>: Display a help message.

-&emsp;Per its trainig logic this approach is is model based as we have to know all environment states/transitions upfront so the algorithm works.
+&emsp;Per its trainig logic this approach is model based as we have to know all environment states/transitions upfront so the algorithm works.

 ## Q Learning
 &emsp;In order to train a model capable of completing the task at hand without being model based we decided to use the Q Learning algorithm.
 This algorithm is centred around the actor (the Taxi in our case) and starts exploring on trial-and-error to update its knowledge about the model (= path to the best reward).
-During training, this algorithm will update a matrice containing the maximum discounted future reward for each action and state.
+During training, this algorithm will update a matrix containing the maximum discounted future reward for each action and state.
 It is based on the Bellman equation extended with a learning rate (we set it by default to *0.01* with gamma at *0.99*):

 <code>New Q(S, A) = Q(S, A) + alpha * (R(S, A) + gamma * MaxQ'(S', A') - Q(S, A))</code>.